Facing an Alcohol Crime Charge in Salt Lake City?

 Even if you think there is no hope, and you’re going to have to plead guilty, that might not be the case.
 In fact, you could have a number of options for responding to your charges – and you could even get them expunged from your record with the help of a DUI team.

 If you’re charged with an alcohol crime in Utah or you think you could be, then our Salt Lake City criminal defense attorney team, Conyers & Nix, is here to serve you.
 When you hire one of us, you hire both of us, guaranteeing you always have a collaborative team by your side.
 Together, we have several years of experience working with clients who are charged with alcohol crimes, and we can guide you through every step of the legal process to hopefully achieve your ideal outcome.
 Though we can’t make any promises, we will fight hard for you no matter what.

 Alcohol Crime Related Practice Areas

 Utah has the strictest drinking laws in the United States.
 The state was the first one to lower the blood alcohol content limit to .05%, which is below the typical .08%.
 If you are a 180-pound man, you cannot legally drive after drinking about two alcohol drinks, and if you were a woman, you’d be able to drink even less.

 If you have a DUI on your record, you could potentially serve jail time, pay fines, have your license suspended, or be ordered to put an ignition interlock device on your vehicle.
+If you have been charged with DUI three times within ten years, you will face felony DUI charges.
 While these are worrisome scenarios, we’re here to help you prepare for them as soon as possible.
 Below is some helpful information to keep in mind: